cooldog14/calculator-tp1/readme.md

 ---

 ### 🧠 **Hint**
 Start simple!
-Try to make tests pass one at a time !

-And remember to refactor your code when it gets too complex.
+Try to make tests pass one at a time and to refactor your code when it gets too complex.

 Good luck, and remember to focus on code readibility ! 🧠💻